Macintosh History: 2005

 The new iMac G5 was the first Mac to use the PCI Express bus, and it also supported DDR2 memory.
 The 17" model ran at 1.9 GHz, the 20" at 2.1 GHz.

-In another Apple first, these were the first iMacs without a built-in modem.
+In another Apple first, these were the first iMacs without a built-in modem (not counting some earlier education-only CD-ROM models).

 At the same time, the full-sized iPod was upgraded with a 320 x 240 2.5" display and the ability to play video.
 Apple also announced that some ABC television programs would be available through the iTunes Music Store at US$1.99 per episode.

-As with the iPod nano, the AC charger no longer shipped with the new iPod and there was no support for FireWire.
-That was a real disappointment to longtime Mac users, since Apple has offered FireWire on Macs since 1999 but didn't include USB 2.0 until 2003, long after it had become standard on all Windows PCs.
+As with the iPod nano, the AC charger didn't ship with the 5G iPod and there was no support for FireWire.
+That was a real disappointment to longtime Mac users, since Apple had offered FireWire on Macs since 1999 but didn't include USB 2.0 until 2003, long after it had become standard on all Windows PCs.

 The PowerBook line saw one more revision.
 The new 15" PowerBook G4 saw resolution increased from 1280 x 854 to 1440 x 900, and the new 17" PowerBook G4 received a 1680 x 1050 display instead of the 1440 x 900 of earlier 17" models.